 Testing of the final device consisted of three quantifiable measurements and one qualitative method.
 The first quantitative method was used to determine the force applied by the user and the device to the patient's skin in order to approximate the wound edges.
 Since the team did not have access to real skin lacerations, a silicone model suture kit was acquired (Fig. 17).
 To determine the stress-strain relationship of this skin, the silicone was cut into roughly 3 cm and 5 cm long strips that averaged about 1 cm wide and 1 cm thick.
 The sample size was three for each length tested.
 Refer to Appendix D for exact sample measurements.
 Once the strips were cut, they were tested in tension using an MTS machine (Fig. 18).
+This is due to the fact that during wound approximation, the edges of the skin are pulled back together; therefore, a tensile force is being applied to the skin in order to close the gap.
 The silicone strips were secured in the machine using grips, and were all tested at the extension rate of 100 mm/min until the silicone began to slide out of the grips under the load.
 This typically occurred around 15 mm of extension.
 The silicone never reached failure before slipping from the grips.
 It should be noted that the silicone was fully secured in the grips before testing, yet managed to slip out during every trial of testing.
 The portion of the data during slipping will not be examined in the results section.

-Figure 17.
+Figure 17, Suture Pad.
 Suture pad (fake skin) included in the suture practice kit that was provided by the client to test the device.

 Once the tensile testing was complete, the data was analyzed using MATLAB to create stress-strain curves from the output data consisting of load and deformation values.
-To convert from load to stress (σ), the force (F) can be divided by the cross-sectional area (A) (Eqn.
+To convert from load to stress ( $\sigma$ ), the force (F) can be divided by the cross-sectional area (A) (Eqn.
 2).
-To obtain strain (ε), the change in length of the specimen (Δ L) is divided by the original length (L) (Eqn.
-3).
+To obtain strain ( $\epsilon$ ), the change in length of the specimen ( $\Delta$ L) is divided by the original length (L) (Eqn 3).
 Using Hooke's Law (Eqn.
 1), equations 2 and 3 can be combined and the force solved for (Eqn.
 4).

-$$\sigma = \frac{F}{A}$$ Eqn.
+$$\sigma = \frac{F}{4}$$ Eqn.
 2